darrenlongdev/Vixen-Motor-Focus/README.md

 # Vixen-Motor-Focus
 Motor focuser system for Vixen 2.7" Focuser
+3d files, Arduino C++ code, Schematic and reference images included in this repository.

 Motor focuser system for Vixen 2.7" Focuser using easily available and 3d printed components.